-Grab your kids and make this crockpot apple butter recipe or opt for plain applesauce.
+Grab your kids and grandkids and make this crockpot apple butter recipe or opt for plain applesauce.
 Both are delicious and nutritious and a fun recipe to make for Fall.

 If you’ve made apple butter or applesauce with your kids–what was your experience in the kitchen?
 Please share in the comment section below